What if I can't afford anything?

 Not surprisingly, many households are joint, shared or dual income.

-In addition to this there are third party guarantor companies that can help people out who need just a little push over the hurdle.
+Of course, there are third party guarantor companies that can help people out who need just a little push over the hurdle.
 Some will even pre-qualify you.
 For most of these programs you need to make about 27x the amount of rent on an annual basis.

 Think about that.
 Just to get a $2400 a month apartment, your household income has to be at least $96,000.
 That's close to a 6 digit salary, and far more than most people make.